 Race Guides accompany Challenge Champ triathletes throughout each segment of the race course, as necessary.
 As much help as needed is available with the use of rafts, specialty bikes, wheelchairs and walkers.
 Only one Race Guide is permitted in transition during the event.
 This is for the safety of your athlete and the other athletes participating.
 Race Guides are considered volunteers under USA Triathlon Sanction Guidelines and will be required to sign a volunteer waiver before participating.
 If you are interested in becoming a race guide, please EMAIL us.

-FREE Pre-Race Practice Sessions for All Participants!
+FREE Pre-Race Practice Session

 To ensure the safety of our athletes, we need Volunteers to help throughout race weekend.
 If you are interested in volunteering, sign up HERE or email our Volunteer Coordinator.
 Do you know any high school or college students that need volunteer hours?
 This is a great way for them to have lots of fun, make a difference in the lives of these kidz and get their hours!